My wife and I live in an old house that sometimes shows its age.

 Be quick to cancel or reduce home warranty coverage that isn’t paying for itself.
 At least once per year, review your home warranty’s costs – including premiums, service fees, and deductibles – against its savings.
 If the numbers don’t add up, downgrade to a cheaper plan or cancel before your next renewal date.

 11. Document Interactions With Claims Adjusters

 Document every claims-related interaction with your home warranty company’s claims team.
-Download a cheap call-recording app, such as Automatic Call Recorder or TapeACall, to record your calls with the team; just be sure to disclose when you’re recording a call since laws about this vary by state.
+Download a cheap call-recording app, such as Automatic Call Recorder, to record your calls with the team; just be sure to disclose when you’re recording a call since laws about this vary by state.
 Take “before” and “after” photos of any work performed under your home warranty.
 Keep copies of service receipts, claims forms, and any other claims-related paperwork, as well.